 Ensure that it holds a full charge for the battery and can start up the car quickly.
 If there is any corrosion or rust, make sure they clean it off before using it.

 Also, check if it’s sealed for older cars, which can help prevent future leakage.
 You’ll want to make sure that there isn’t any water or rust in the engine oil.

 If there is, that means the car has been sitting for a long time and will need servicing immediately after buying it.

 Used Car in Kenya -Check Under the Bonnet

 Last but not least, checking under the bonnet for any problems is also essential.
 If you know how to check the oil level and top it off and other things such as battery fluid and coolant levels, you can spot any potential problems before they become an issue.

 If anything looks suspicious under the bonnet, you should have a mechanic look at it before buying.

-Most of these things are simple to check and don’t require any special tools or knowledge.
-When you couple these things together, they can help indicate whether or not the price is fair, as well as what might need to be fixed.
+These things are simple to check and don’t require any special tools or knowledge.
+When you couple these things together, they can help indicate whether or not the price is fair and what might need to be fixed.

 You may also like The Most Fuel-Efficient Cars in Kenya.